The International Arbitration Review: Luxembourg

 The introduction of an urgent procedure allowing parties to request urgent interim or conservatory measures that cannot wait for the constitution of an arbitral tribunal on the merits (Article 20 of Rules of Arbitration of the Luxembourg Chamber of Commerce), as well as a simplified procedure allowing parties to settle disputes not exceeding €1 million or a threshold agreed to by the parties (Article 22 of Rules of Arbitration of the Luxembourg Chamber of Commerce), are two major elements of these new rules.

 Judges may order interim relief as well as provisional and conservatory measures, as provided in the new Rules of Arbitration of the Luxembourg Chamber of Commerce, either before or after the constitution of an arbitral tribunal.
 Before the file is transmitted to the arbitrator, the parties may apply for interim or conservatory measures to the competent courts.
 The application must not be considered as a waiver of the arbitration agreement and must not affect the powers reserved to the arbitrator in this respect.
-After the constitution of the tribunal arbitral, parties may also request conservatory or interim measures unless otherwise agreed by the parties.
+After the constitution of the arbitral tribunal, parties may also request conservatory or interim measures unless otherwise agreed by the parties.
 The arbitrator may make the granting of any such measure subject to the payment of an appropriate security.

 A simplified procedure for disputes of lower value will apply in the event that a dispute amounts to no more than €1 million (principal claim and counterclaim) or if an agreement exists between the parties.
 Unless otherwise agreed by the parties, cases shall be referred to a sole arbitrator, who will be able to adopt all appropriate procedural measures.
 The time limit within which the arbitrator must render a final award is six months from the date of the case management conference.
 However, the Council may extend this time limit.